Old Burying Point Cemetery in Salem, Massachusetts

 The cemetery is located within the Charter Street Historic District and is next door to a few historic houses and a memorial:

-Pickman House, a historic first period house located at 165 Essex Street that is now owned by the Peabody Essex Museum but is closed to the public.
+• Pickman House, a historic first period house located at 165 Essex Street that is now owned by the Peabody Essex Museum and serves as a visitor center.

 Sources: